Ewbank: History

-Following World War II Ewbank established itself as a major manufacturer of floor-care products, with a presence both in the UK and internationally.
+Following World War II Ewbank established itself as a major manufacturer of floor-care products, with a presence both in the UK, US, and internationally.
 While the initial models used metal casing, by the mid 1970's the sweepers were made from Novodur.

 By the mid-1970s Ewbank was owned by Prestige.
 In 2003, the company was acquired by Earlex Ltd. In November 2013 Ewbank became independent once again and has since established subsidiary companies in the US and Hong Kong.

-Bluestem Group began licensing the Ewbank brand in 2019, overseeing product development, distribution and marketing in the UK.
+Electrical appliance manufacturer Bluestem Group began licensing the Ewbank brand in 2019, overseeing product development, distribution and marketing in the UK.
 Bluestem Group then acquired the brand in 2023 and has since been investing in further new product development and marketing.

+Product Range

-The company has expanded its product line to include carpet cleaners, vacuum cleaners, floor scrubbers, steam cleaners, and polishers.
+Ewbank's product range still includes their signature carpet sweepers, and has now expanded to include vacuum cleaners, floor cleaners & polishers, carpet & upholstery cleaners, steam cleaners, carpet shampooers, spray mops, pressure washers, and outdoor sweepers.